 1 Gallon Hot Water

 - Submerse for up to 48 hours, launder as usual.

 10 drops mild dish detergent

-You can soak items for a few days if they are heavily yellowed and the cleaning solutions aren’t giving you the results you want.
+A few days if they are heavily yellowed and the solutions aren’t giving you the results you want.
 Just replace with fresh hot water + recipe every day or two.

-Here’s a cleaning solution for bleaching stains out of old linens, spot test first before using:
+Here’s a formula for removing stains out of old linens, spot test first:

 2 quarts distilled water

 - Mix ingredients and soak item for approximately one hour.